Response Updates

 What Category Was Hurricane Helene?

-Hurricane Helene was strongest in 1958 and 1988 as a Category 4 major hurricane.
+Hurricane Helene’s Category 4 status in 2024 approached the strength the hurricane achieved in 1958 and 1988.
 To put that into perspective, that represents sustained winds of 150 mph in 1958 and 145 mph in 1988, equivalent to an EF3 tornado but on a much more massive scale.

 What Time Will Hurricane Helene Make Landfall?